 POWER OF ATTORNEY

 - Consider arranging to give a family member or friend “Power of Attorney” to handle some of your financial affairs in your absence (i.e. to deposit checks made out to you into your bank account, sign official documents on your behalf, file your taxes, sign apartment leases, etc.) This is especially important if you will be receiving financial aid checks or other payments while you are abroad which would normally require your signature for deposit.
 You may also want to check with your bank to see what additional paperwork they may require in order to allow someone to access your account.

 Housing options at your host university will vary.
 Some may require all study abroad students to live in a certain area, while others may offer choices such as residence halls/dorms, apartments/flats, or homestay.
 Be aware that the accommodations in your host country may not be as luxurious as you are accustomed to at home, so keep an open mind.
 You will find more in-depth information from your host university.
 It is up to you to research your options and make the decision that is best for you.

 Homestay: If you have the option of homestay, you will have a great opportunity to expand your cultural experience beyond the university.
 However, living with a family can also pose special challenges.
 While host families are typically interested in interaction with international students, they are also being paid for their hosting duties, and in some cases consider it an income supplement.
 While you should expect your family to provide a safe, clean living environment, adequate meals, and a polite and respectful atmosphere, the amount of personal interaction may vary from family to family.
 If your family is truly unreasonable or if you are uncomfortable with your family, you should consult with your host university coordinator.
-Be sure the reason for wanting to move are more serious than small inconveniences (phone use, curfews, etc.), or culturally-based issues that are likely to be the same from family to family.
+Be sure your reasons for wanting to move are more serious than small inconveniences (phone use, curfews, etc.), or culturally-based issues that are likely to be the same from family to family.